deathchatpod/QuoteVault/replit.md

 ## Overview

 A comprehensive quote research and verification system that aggregates quotes from multiple sources (APIs, web scraping, religious texts), enriches them with AI-powered research, verifies their accuracy using advanced language models, and exports results to Google Sheets.
-The application provides real-time processing status, cost tracking, and a data-rich interface for managing quote collections.
+The application provides real-time processing status, cost tracking, persistent status notifications, query history tracking with filtering, and a data-rich interface for managing quote collections.

 ## User Preferences